-7.1 Purity of Reagents-Reagent grade chemicals shall be used in all tests.
-Unless otherwise indicated, it is intended that all reagents shall conform to the specifications of the Committee on Analytical Reagents of the American Chemical Society, where such specifications are available.
-Other grades may be used, provided it is first ascertained that the reagent is of sufficiently high purity to permit its use without lessening the accuracy of the determination.

-7.2 Purity of Water- Unless otherwise indicated, reference to water shall be understood to mean reagent water conforming to Specification D 1193, Type II, for 0.2-μm membrane filtration.
-In addition, suitability tests for determining the bactericidal properties of the reagent grade water should be performed.

-7.3 Bacterial Suspension-Prepare 100 mL of a suspension of a Pseudomonas diminuta (ATCC 19146).
-Add 1.0 mL of a $24 \pm 2$ h saline lactose broth culture to 99 mL of 0.1 % peptone water.
-This suspension will contain approximately $10^6$ to $10^7$ organisms per millilitre.

-7.4 Peptone Water (0.1 %)-Prepare a 10 % stock solution of peptone in water.
+- 7.1 Purity of Reagents-Reagent grade chemicals shall be used in all tests.
+Unless otherwise indicated, it is intended that all reagents shall conform to the specifications of the Committee on Analytical Reagents of the American Chemical Society, where such specifications are available.3 Other grades may be used, provided it is first ascertained that the reagent is of sufficiently high purity to permit its use without lessening the accuracy of the determination. - 7.2 Purity of Water- Unless otherwise indicated, reference to water shall be understood to mean reagent water conforming to Specification D 1193, Type II, with 0.2-μm membrane filtration.
+In addition, suitability tests for determining the bactericidal properties of the reagent grade water should be performed. - 7.3 Bacterial Suspension-Add 1 mL of an 18 ± 2 -h broth culture of Serratia marcescens to 99 mL of 0.1 % peptone water, to obtain a working concentration of approximately 10^3 to 10^4 organisms per millilitre.
+Prepare five bottles.
+Incubator temperature of suspension is 25° C. - 7.4 Peptone Water (0.1 %)-Prepare a 10 % stock solution of peptone in water.
 Dilute a measured volume of the 10 % stock solution to obtain final solution of 0.1 % peptone in required amount.
 Sterilize at 121°C for 15 min.

-7.5 Test Organism-Pseudomonas diminuta ATCC strain 19146, also called FDA strain PC1-818.

-7.6 Tryptic Soy Agar and Tryptone Soya Agar are interchangeable and henceforth referred to as agar medium, formulated, prepared, and dispensed in accordance with the manufacturer's specifications.

-7.7 Tryptone Soya and Tryptic Soy Broth are interchangeable and henceforth referred to as broth medium, formulated, prepared, and dispensed in accordance with the manufacturer's specifications.
+- 7.5 Test Organism-Serratia marcescens ATCC strain 14756, also called FDA strain PC1 1107.
+Red pigmented Serratia marcescens strains other than the above may also be used. - 7.6 Tryptic Soy Agar and Tryptone Soya Agar-are interchangeable and henceforth referred to as agar medium, formulated, prepared, and dispensed in accordance with the manufacturers' specifications. - 7.7 Tryptone Soya and Tryptic Soy Broth-are interchangeable and henceforth referred to as broth medium, formulated, prepared, and dispensed in accordance with the manufacturers' specifications.